phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 ### Authentification methods

+tl;dr:
+- no single method it best in all - secrets, biometrics and hardware keys have unique benefits
+- thus layering will yield the highest security
+  - e.g. using a remembered password + PIN secured hardware key + fingerprint unlock
+    - will be secure against remote and physical attacks
+    - eleviates risks of short PINs via longer password while fingerprint unlocks helps keeping it secret

 The following table lists common auth method and their susceptibility to remote and physical attack vectors
 - attack vectors are considered in isolation, e.g. given a fingerprint clone a device passkey is not safe on unlocked device.
 But without it, a passkey is not less secure on an unlocked device